Enum

 Updating our Interval

-First, we'll change the return type for the function new
+First, we'll change the return type for the function new and the method

-variant the appropriate IntervalError
+variant the appropriate IntervalError:

 fn new(start: usize, end: usize) -> Result<Self, IntervalError> {